Gorakhpur district: History

 The district was ceded by the Nawab of Awadh to the British East India Company in 1801.
 It was the location of the Chauri Chaura incident in 1922.
-It was earlier expanded to the north to the Nepal border but the northern part was carved out to form a new Maharajganj district in 1989.
+It was earlier expanded to the north to the Indo-Nepal border but the northern part was carved out to form a new Maharajganj district in 1989.

 Geography

 Gorakhpur district lies between latitude 26°46'N and longitude 83°2'E. The district covers an area of 3483.8 km2.
 The district lies in the Purvanchal region of Uttar Pradesh.
-The district is situated about 270 kilometers east of Lucknow and about 102 kilometers from Nepal Border.
+The district is situated about 270 kilometres east of Lucknow and about 102 kilometres from Nepal Border.
 It is situated on the banks of the Rapti River.
 The district is part of Gorakhpur division.

 Demographics

-Religion

 According to the 2011 census, Gorakhpur district has a population of 4,440,895, roughly equal to the nation of Croatia or the US state of Kentucky.
 This gives it a ranking of 40th in India (out of a total of 640).
 The district has a population density of 1337 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 17.81%.
 Gorakhpur has a sex ratio of 944 females for every 1000 males, and a literacy rate of 70.83%.
+18.83% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 21.08% and 0.41% of the population respectively.